 Researchers have argued that declining physical activity in both occupational and home settings have played a role in weight gain over recent decades.
 There is also statistical evidence linking increased weight gain to lower activity levels.
 To combat weight gain, individuals must achieve a caloric deficit, which can be pursued through nutrition and exercise together.

-Every person is different, from muscle fiber types to metabolic tendencies and capacities, and even response to training.
+Every person is different, from muscle fiber types to metabolic tendencies and capacities, and even respond to training.
 Thus, the most important factor in any exercise regimen is creating a personalized approach.
 If someone enjoys activities such as yoga, for instance, this can serve as a good starting point for developing an individualized routine.

 Every mobile person with a BMI under 30 can become an athlete.
 Individuals can benefit most from pursuing a sport they enjoy, as it presents the greatest likelihood of long-term compliance.
-The sport can either be a sport the participant played in the past, or an entirely new one with which they have developed an interest.
+The sport can either be a sport the participant played in the past or an entirely new one with which they have developed an interest.
 By choosing an activity they are fond of, participants will understand that training has more context than weight loss alone.
 Goals such as becoming stronger, completing new milestones such as races or events, and refining or developing skills can be integrated into any fitness program to support long-term success.

 It is important to note, however, that program goals should be made based on the individual’s specific needs as well as the fitness levels and the type of exercise being performed.
-For instance, high intensity interval training (“HIIT”) is often performed for substantially less time, but shows significant cardiovascular benefits.
+For instance, high-intensity interval training (“HIIT”) is often performed for substantially less time but shows significant cardiovascular benefits.
 It can be performed for as little as 14 minutes three to four times per week, but because it is more intense than longer periods of training, it delivers similar cardiovascular improvements.

-Most individuals who are first embarking on a personal fitness journey can benefit from beginning with moderate intensity exercises, then gradually increasing training frequency and intensity.
+Most individuals who are first embarking on a personal fitness journey can benefit from beginning with moderate-intensity exercises, then gradually increasing training frequency and intensity.
 Simple aerobic exercises can be performed first, with resistance training being introduced as the athlete becomes more advanced.

 As we have noted, no one can out-exercise a poor diet.
 Thus, using exercise to pursue weight loss goals must also factor in nutrition.
-There are certain approaches which prove to be more effective than others.
+There are certain approaches that prove to be more effective than others.